Park Bench Deli by Foreign Policy, Singapore26 October,2016

 Opinion by Richard Baird.

 Park Bench Deli is located on Singapore’s Telok Ayer St and features a rich interior design, styled on the all-American deli, that mixes a variety of vintage textures and ornament.
 These include tiled floors and wood panelled walls alongside personal items of the shop owners.
-Brand identity shares a similarly busy and material quality, referencing park life, and made up of menus, packaging, and lots of small takeaways such as stickers, embroidered patches and key rings.
+Visual identity shares a similarly busy and material quality, referencing park life, but introduces the multi-coloured.
+This connects menus, packaging, and lots of small takeaways such as stickers, embroidered patches and key rings.
 Although launched in 2015, Foreign Policy, the studio behind both brand identity and interior design, recently documented and published the project on their newly launched website.

 Interior design is full of detail, and although it leverages many current trends in cafe, deli and restaurant design, its balance of reclaimed materials, wall to wall wood, flora, personal details such as skateboards and pictures, inner-city texture of overlapping posters, utilitarian furniture and the elegance of flooring and cornicing make for a very distinctive and welcoming space.